 Recent news and events

-The Center for Accelerating Operational Efficiency (CAOE) at Arizona State University, a Department of Homeland Security (DHS) Center of Excellence, will host a Workshop entitled SCRIPS: Supply Chain Resilience Issues, Problems and Solutions for the Homeland Security Enterprise in Washington D.C.
-October 1-2, 2024.
+The Center for Accelerating Operational Efficiency (CAOE) at Arizona State University, a Department of Homeland Security (DHS) Center of Excellence, hosted the SCRIPS: Supply Chain Resilience Issues, Problems and Solutions for the Homeland Security Enterprise Workshop to great success.

 Split-second decision-making.
 Wise allocation of scarce resources.
 Accurately predicting cascading consequences of natural and manmade disasters.